Zhimin-C/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Self-supervised learning
-  - Semi-supervised learning
+  - Self/semi-supervised learning
   - Multi-modality learning
+  - 3D classification/detection/segmentation
   - Foundation models

 # Education to show in About widget